PLC Sydney teacher nominated for ARIA Music Teacher of the Year

 Karen’s advice to current PLC Sydney rowers with Olympic dreams: "Go for it.
 That’s how it starts out – a dream.
 I felt I had the attributes to be a rower, so I focused on the sport.”

-The seventh athlete in our series highlighting remarkable PLC Sydney staff and students who have represented Australia in the Olympic and Paralympic Games is Michael Nobbs, a respected name in world hockey.
+Michael Nobbs is a respected name in world hockey.
 Representing Australia at the 1984 Los Angeles Olympics and coaching the Indian team at the London 2012 Olympics, Michael has been our Head Hockey Coach at PLC Sydney since 2018.
 He recently had the opportunity to coach Japan's Women's Hockey Team at Tokyo 2020 but chose to remain with us, mentoring our coaches and players with his invaluable expertise.

 "I love coaching children; it reminds me of why I fell in love with the game."